 Presently, the Department of Health is one of the seven departments of Central Tibetan Administration.
-It is registered in the name of Tibetan Voluntary Health Association (TVHA) under the Indian Society Registration Act XXI 1860 and working as a registered charitable organization to look after the basic health care needs of Tibetan refugees.
-Through a network of 7 hospitals, 5 primary health centers and 36 clinics across India and Nepal.
+It is registered in the name of Tibetan Voluntary Health Association (TVHA) under the Indian Society Registration Act XXI 1860 and the HP Societies Registration Act 2006 and working as a registered charitable organization to look after the basic health care needs of Tibetan refugees.
+Through a network of 7 hospitals, 5 primary health centers and 33 clinics across India and Nepal.
 The operation and management of these hospitals and health centers are directly administered and funded by the Department of Health, including all recurring and non-recurring expenses ranging from staff salaries to health care services and programs.

 Aims & Objectives: an overview

 The main objectives of the Department of Health are to provide a comprehensive health care to the Tibetan refugee population settled in various parts of India and Nepal.
 These include:

 - To ensure adequate, preventive, promotive and curative health services based on both Modern allopathic and traditional Tibetan systems of medicine.